mmarcrr/saltstack-forumula-slurm/README.rst

 ----------------

 Install and configure the Controller.
+The checkpoint is test by blcr, you need the rpm packe

 CentOS family supports setting MySQL

 ``slurm.slurmdbd``
 ------------------

-If the accounting option is slurmdbd this state configure the services
+If the accounting option is slurmdbd this state configure the services This service is configured with mysql, verify that your slurm compiled with mysql support